 - Old Bay Cauliflower Cocktail: Old Bay seasoning turns ordinary cauliflower into a delicious Old Bay Cauliflower Cocktail.
 You’ll love these hot roasted cauliflower florets, well-seasoned and served with cocktail sauce.
 It’s a super-festive recipe that goes perfectly with tuna melts!

-- Tomato Soup: This Fire Roasted Tomato Basil Soup was made to go with any melty, cheesy sandwich.
+- Tomato Soup: This classic soup was made to go with any melty, cheesy sandwich.
 A buttery tuna melt would be absolutely perfect!

 Can I Make These In Advance?

 While you can’t really store or freeze tuna melts, you can get a head start on this easy dinner by having the tuna salad ready to go.
 I recommend making it the day before, but you can make it as early as 3 days in advance, if you need to.
 Store it in the fridge, covered, until ready to use.